fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/migrate_offline_folios.md

 ### How it works

 1. FP will migrate all folios and associated transactions (buy\sell) using your daily MF reverse feed reports obtained from RTA
+   1. Currently FP supports this `Resident individuals` only
 2. Ensure below RTA feed files are setup for auto forward to opscybrilla@cybrilla.com from your email registered with RTA
    1. WBR2 in DBF
    2. WBR9 in csv